Layr-Labs/eigenda-operator-setup/README.md

 ```

 ### Grafana
-We will use grafana to visualize the metrics from the EigenDA node.
+Grafana is used to visualize the metrics from the EigenDA node.

 You can use [OSS Grafana](https://grafana.com/oss/grafana/) for it or any other Dashboard provider.